-Effective teachers are using literacy strategies to make the best of their English as a Second Language (ESL) lesson plans to ensure students are getting the very best in ESL learning.
+Effective teachers use literacy strategies to make the best of their English as a Second Language (ESL) lesson plans to ensure students are getting the very best in ESL learning.

 Teaching English as a Second Language (ESL) can be such an arduous task both for the teacher and the students.
 Learning ESL is becoming more important in this globalized world as it opens up more opportunities for the graduates.

-Trying to master the art of English in the classroom or online requires some special sets of skills that the teacher, as well as the student, must possess.
+Trying to master the art of English in the classroom or online requires some special sets of skills that the teacher and the student must possess.
 Without a proper framework to guide both parties’ efforts to learn ESL, the whole process might turn out futile.

 ESL Teaching Tips to Get You Started

 Keep the ESL Lesson Fun and Interesting